PESTICIDE

 Kirkus (starred review)

-Both Linder and Donatelli are excellent and committed detectives – and very likeable characters.
-This might be a crime novel that some overlook, but they shouldn’t.
+Both Linder and Donatelli are excellent and committed detectives – and very likeable characters . . .
 Kim Hays has written a fascinating police procedural, chock full of details, with the sure hand of a veteran.
 It will be on my shortlist of best first mysteries of 2022.

 George Easter, Deadly Pleasures